 a.
+Post sales client support

-Post-sales client support: The Company provides its clients with a fixed-period post-sales support for corrections of errors and support on all its fixed-price and fixed-timeframe contracts.
+The Company provides its clients with a fixed-period post sales support for corrections of errors and support on all its fixed-price, fixed-timeframe contracts.
 Costs associated with such support services are accrued at the time related revenues are recorded in the Statement of Profit and Loss.
 The Company estimates such costs based on historical experience and estimates are reviewed on a periodic basis for any material changes in assumptions and likelihood of occurrence.

 b.
+Onerous contracts

-Onerous contracts: Provisions for onerous contracts are recognized when the expected benefits to be derived by the Company from a contract are lower than the unavoidable costs of meeting the future obligations under the contract.
+Provisions for onerous contracts are recognized when the expected benefits to be derived by the Company from a contract are lower than the unavoidable costs of meeting the future obligations under the contract.
 The provision is measured at the present value of the lower of the expected cost of terminating the contract and the expected net cost of continuing with the contract.
 Before a provision is established, the Company recognizes any impairment loss on the assets associated with that contract.

-Provision for post-sales client support and others

-Particulars As at March 31,
+Particulars As at As at

-2018 2017
+March 31, 2018 March 31, 2017

-CURRENT
+Current

 Others

-Post-sales client support
+Post-sales client support 436 350

-and others 436 350

-TOTAL PROVISIONS 436 350
+436 350

+Provision for post-sales client support

-The movement in the provision for post-sales client support and others is as follows:
+The movement in the provision for post-sales client support is as follows: (In ₹ crore)

-Particulars Year ended
+Particulars Year ended ended

-March 31, 2018
+1 at ucutat s March 31, 2018

 Balance at the beginning 350

-Provision recognized 130
+Provision recognized/(reversed) 130

 Provision utilized (46)

 Exchange difference 2

 Balance at the end 436

-Provision for post-sales client support and other provisions are expected to be utilized over a period of six months to one year.
+Provision for post-sales client support are expected to be utilized over a period of 6 months to 1 year.

-2.15 Income taxes
+2.15 INCOME TAXES